 Before joining the CBC Daybreak North team, George worked for two years at the Prince Rupert Daily News covering many of the issues that the good people of northwestern B.C. care so much for.

 George lives in a house-shaped orange on top of a hill in the 'City of Rainbows', Prince Rupert.

 He has a cat named Hemingway, and a pick-up truck named Chevy.

-Situated in the traditional territory of the Lheidli T'enneh, Andrew Kurjata is a radio producer and journalist born and raised in Prince George.
+Situated in the traditional territory of the Lheidli T'enneh, Andrew Kurjata is a radio producer and digital journalist born and raised in Prince George.

 He bikes to work in the winter, live-tweets city council meetings and has far too many pets.